stevenya97/remove-ai-google-results/README.md

 To use, type in your keyword(s) into the search bar, add a space, and type your search query.

+Alternatively, [udm14.com](https://udm14.com) offers a classic search GUI that does the same thing.
 ### Explanation

 The URL `https://www.google.com/search?q=%s&udm=14` is used to insert your search query. `%s` is the typed query and `&udm=14` is appended to tell google to return a traditional `Web` search.
 The default `All` search can now include AI overviews and results.
 'Web` includes just SEO links we all know and love.